-This policy is in effect only for students requiring an authorized accommodation that includes the necessity of a paper based exam.
+This policy is in effect only for students with an authorized accommodation that includes the necessity of a paper based exam.
 See Americans with Disabilities & Learning Disabilities

-- Students are not to discuss the contents of any examination, including the Comprehensive Examination, with anyone other than the responsible faculty. - A test is not to be opened by the student until the student and the proctor are ready for the student to take the examination. - Examinations are treated as confidential material.
+- Students are not to discuss the contents of any examination with anyone other than the responsible faculty. - A test is not to be opened by the student until the student and the proctor are ready for the student to take the examination. - Examinations are treated as confidential material.
 This means students do not make a copy of any examination in any form. - Only the proctor is responsible for receiving and photocopying examinations.
 Students may never be involved in this process. - The proctor must prepare an examination for mailing.
 The student may only handle a completed examination after the proctor has placed it in an envelope and both the proctor and student have signed the sealed flap. - The use of a computer is not acceptable for any examinations.

-The FNU relies on examination proctors to ensure the academic integrity of the School's examinations.
-By agreeing to proctor examinations, the Proctor takes personal responsibility for the security of the examination material.
+FNU relies on examination proctors to ensure the academic integrity of the University's examinations.
+By agreeing to proctor examinations, the proctor takes personal responsibility for the security of the examination material.
 Acting as a proctor for a nurse-midwifery or nurse practitioner student is an act of professional volunteerism.
-Without such volunteerism, the FNU would not be successful.
+Without such volunteerism, FNU would not be successful.
 The examination proctor may be a nurse-midwife or nurse practitioner in the clinical setting where the FNU student will acquire clinical experience or a nursing supervisor or administrator, an educator, a testing administrator, a military officer of higher rank than the student, or a librarian.
-Testing centers may be utilized, although they often require a fee.
-Other types of individuals may serve as proctors but must be approved by the student's Associate Dean.
+Testing centers may be used, although they often require a fee.
+Any financial obligation associated with securing a proctor will be the responsibility of the student.
+Other types of individuals may serve as proctors with approval from the student's Associate Dean.
 The proctor cannot have a personal relationship with the student.
 A personal relationship is defined as a relative, close friend, a person the student is dating, or any person living in the same household as the student.

 The FNU student identifies an appropriate examination proctor and supplies the proctor with the Proctor Approval Application.
 If the student's clinical preceptor is going to be the proctor, the preceptor must still complete the Proctor Approval Application.
 Other CNMs or NPs in the proctor's practice or office personnel may not be substituted unless they have also completed the Proctor Approval Application.
-After the proctor has applied and been approved, the FNU Academic Resource Coordinator sends the proctor a letter announcing the approval.
+After the proctor has applied and been approved, the FNU ADA Coordinator sends the proctor a letter announcing the approval.

-If a proctor's address changes, the proctor must contact the Academic Resource Coordinator.
+If a proctor's address changes, the proctor must contact the ADA Coordinator.
 Address changes for proctors cannot be submitted by students.